gparmer/ANRsim/README.md

 ANRsim
 ======

-A discrete event simulator for Android: Netrunner, a collectable card game made by Fantasy Flight Games.
+A discrete event simulator for Android: Netrunner, a collectible card game made by Fantasy Flight Games.

 FAQ
 ===